PX4/PX4-user_guide/en/middleware/uxrce_dds.md

-# XRCE-DDS (PX4-FastDDS Bridge)
+# uXRCE-DDS (PX4-ROS 2/DDS Bridge)

 :::note
-XRCE-DDS replaces the [Fast-RTPS Bridge](https://docs.px4.io/v1.13/en/middleware/micrortps.html#rtps-dds-interface-px4-fast-rtps-dds-bridge) used in PX4 v1.13.
+uXRCE-DDS replaces the [Fast-RTPS Bridge](https://docs.px4.io/v1.13/en/middleware/micrortps.html#rtps-dds-interface-px4-fast-rtps-dds-bridge) used in PX4 v1.13.
 :::

-PX4 uses XRCE-DDS middleware to allow [uORB messages](../middleware/uorb.md) to be published and subscribed on a companion computer as though they were [ROS 2](../ros/ros2_comm.md) topics.
+PX4 uses uXRCE-DDS middleware to allow [uORB messages](../middleware/uorb.md) to be published and subscribed on a companion computer as though they were [ROS 2](../ros/ros2_comm.md) topics.
 This provides a fast and reliable integration between PX4 and ROS 2, and makes it much easier for ROS 2 applications to get vehicle information and send commands.

 PX4 uses an XRCE-DDS implementation that leverages [eProsima Micro XRCE-DDS](https://micro-xrce-dds.docs.eprosima.com/en/stable/introduction.html).